Private, In-Home Tutoring in Portland, Maine

-SchoolTutoring Academy’s tutoring programs for Portland students start with a free academic assessment with an Academic Director.
+SchoolTutoring Academy’s tutoring programs for Portland students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
 Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Portland Public Schools educate approximately 7,000 students focusing on Early Literacy.
 Math, Language Arts, and Science.
 The district encourages every child to be self directed learners and open their minds to cultural opportunities and cutting edge technology that will enable them to be leaders in the community and in life.